Donald E. Pease: Education and academic career

 Pease earned a B.A.
 (1968) and M.A.
 (1969) at the University of Missouri and a Ph.D. in English from the University of Chicago (1973).
 He has been on the faculty of Dartmouth College since 1973.
-He has been a visiting professor or scholar at Indiana University, Wesleyan University, University of Pittsburgh, Oxford University, Freie Universitaet, University at Buffalo, and the University of Rome Tor Vegata.
+He has been a visiting professor or scholar at Indiana University, Wesleyan University, University of Pittsburgh, Oxford University, Freie Universitaet, University at Buffalo, and the University of Rome Tor Vergata.